Introduction

 <div data-shortpoint=”’button’: { ‘title’: ‘about us’ }”></div>

-As you can see, all extra attributes in ShortPoint code have been removed once converted into a ShortPoint HTML template.
+As you can see, all extra attributes in the ShortPoint code have been removed once converted into a ShortPoint HTML template.
 This is because for every ShortPoint Design Element we have a meta-data definition (see the screenshot below), that defines the exact attributes needed to be parsed.

-Any extra attribute written into the ShortPoint code, that is not defined in the ShortPoint element meta-data, will not be parsed, and will be ignored.
+Any extra attribute written into the ShortPoint code, that is not defined in the ShortPoint element meta-data, will not be parsed and will be ignored.

 JavaScript Source Protection